 Disclaimer – As time goes on support, for these plugins may be lost and thus some of these may no longer work.

 1. Language Support Add-ons

 A few languages have plugins to allow for extra functionality.
 I personally have only used the Japanese one (which is amazing by the way), but if you are studying any of the other available languages then it might be worth taking a look at them.
 It’s just a shame that there aren’t more language support plugins.

 This plugin adds a little snowflake icon next to each of the fields when you add or edit a note.
 If you click the snowflake then it will “freeze” the content in that field, thus carrying it onto the next card you add.
 This is less useful for language learning but can be great for other forms of study.

 Depending on the language you may wish to change what speech source you use.
-I tend to just use googles speech source as it is pretty accurate for English.
-It supports a range of languages and If you like audio on your sentence flashcards then it is a must have.
+I tend to just use Google’s speech source as it is pretty accurate for English so I’m guessing it’s going to be okay for other languages.
+It supports a range of languages and If you like audio on your sentence flashcards then it’s a must have.

 This is a very simple add-on that adds colour to the buttons at the bottom of the screen, just like they are in the mobile versions.

 I know that it has a wide range of courses, professional and community based, as well as the ability to make your own flashcards.

 When you hear this you naturally want to switch, but you don’t want to throw away everything you’ve done.